 One of the worst-kept secrets in the conducting world is out this morning with a press release confirming that Gustavo Dudamel has dumped his mentors.

 Here’s the full story.
-Late last year, Dudamel’s agent Mark Newbanks became unsettled with his lack of personal advancement at Holt Askonas, an old-fashuoned British agency, and arranged to join his former colleague Stephen Wright, who had bought out Van Walsum Management.
+Late last year, Dudamel’s agent Mark Newbanks became unsettled with his lack of personal advancement at Askonas Holt, an old-fashioned British agency, and arranged to join his former colleague Stephen Wright, who had bought out Van Walsum Management.

 Rattle did his best at bending the Dude’s ear, and so did other Holt trusties, badgering the young conductor to stay put.
 But the Dude is a man of personal loyalties and Mark Newbanks is both close to his own age and a good buddy.
 This morning, Askonas Holt admitted defeat and announced ‘a significant change at the company’ with the loss of its fastes rising star.

 Dudamel moves to Van Walsum from today and the Rattle shop is left licking its wounds.
-Askonas Holt publishes a list of ‘lengenday figures’ and ‘fantastic … young conductors’ whom it maintains under contract.
-But the Dude’s move is seismic, signifiying a shift in power in classical management.
+Askonas Holt publishes in its press release a list of ‘legendary figures’ and ‘fantastic … young conductors’ whom it maintains under contract.
+But the Dude’s move is seismic, signifiying a generational shift in power in classical management.

 Wright, who started out himself at Askonas Holt, has scores to settle with former allies and an expansion plans in mind.
 His new business partner is Costa Pilavachi, former head of Decca and EMI Classics.
 The wind of change is picking up.